Edit

 Example 2 - Testing a resource with the input option

 The command tests whether the Example key exists in the current user hive.
-It specifies the resource instance properties as JSON and passes them with the input option.
+It specifies the desired state for the resource instance as JSON and passes it with the --input option.

 dsc resource test --resource Microsoft.Windows/Registry --input '{